Skip to content

 ctf_B_factor: 60.0 # in Angstroms^2

-field is currently unused, but could be integrated in the future to differentiate between multiple micrographs and/or refined optical parameters.
+The label field is currently unused and can be set to any string, but may be integrated into other workflows in the future to differentiate between multiple micrograph and/or refined optical parameters.

 Defocus search space configuration